 CotangentWhen the tangent function goes topsy-turvy.
 Reciprocal of the tangent function or just the tangent function flipped over.
 Also, it's the cofunction of tangent.

-MidlineThe middle of the road—the horizontal line halfway between maximum and minimum displacement.
+MidlineThe middle of the road—the horizontal line halfway between the maximum and minimum values in a trig function.

 PeriodThis is how long it takes for one complete cycle.
 Up and down we go, where the sine function stops nobody knows.